 Capitola Beach, Santa Cruz

-Just 10 minutes south of Santa Cruz, you’ll fine the charming Capitola beach which is renowned for it’s wide stretch of golden sand and a coastline adorned with colorful buildings and seaside cottages.
+Just 10 minutes south of Santa Cruz, you’ll find the charming Capitola Beach, which is renowned for its wide stretch of golden sand and a coastline adorned with colorful buildings and seaside cottages.

-It’s a postcard-worthy setting, and you’ll feel like you are transported to a small mediterranean seaside town with the vibrant and laid back feel.
-The nearby Capitola village also offers many unique shops, art galleries and seaside restaurants.
+It’s a postcard-worthy setting, and you’ll feel as though you’re transported to a small Mediterranean seaside town with a vibrant and laid-back atmosphere.
+The nearby Capitola village also offers many unique shops, art galleries, and seaside restaurants.

 Santa Cruz Beach, Santa Cruz